b-long/DevReference/REFERENCE_vim.md

 # Vim reference

-`The following is assumed to be done INSIDE the Vim editor`
+The following commands are assumed to be executed inside [Vim].

 ##### Exit vim
 ```shell